LorenzoFRR/Personal-Budget-Dashboard/README.md

 With these steps, you will be ready to import data from a Google Sheets spreadsheet into your Dash dashboard.
 Ensure all steps are followed correctly to guarantee the data import works smoothly.

 By loading the data from one of the two alternatives mentioned, the user would need to have the same template used in the reference app.py.
-So I´ll also leave the Google Sheets and CSV templates in the end of this file.
+So I´ll also leave the CSV template in the end of this file.

 ## Feeding the data into the dashboard:
 The data feeding mechanism is straightforward.
 All options for data validation are displayed in the ‘Aux’ tab of the Google Sheets, so users need to change their personal options there.